mayakarabula/tid-fork/README.md

 ![screenshot of tid in action](example.png)

 This little program is _slightly_ under construction.
-It is intended for my personal use, but by now it is getting polished enough that it may be useful to others as well.
+It is intended for my personal use, but by now it is polished enough that it may be useful to others as well.
 Further improvements will come, especially based on problems from users beyond myself.
 I am enjoying it a lot and it fits my needs.